BruceGitHub/namespace-protector/README.md

 For example the namespace of third parts lib.

 # todo
-- Adds mode DISCOVER_CONFIG, so for each lib that in the `extra` node of composer.json declares the visibility settings of the namespace lib, this tool can perform the validity in autonomy
+- Adds mode DISCOVER_CONFIG, so for each lib that in the `extra` node of composer.json declares the visibility settings of the namespace lib, it can perform the validity in autonomy

 # Minimal config